yassine-akazi/PFA/README.md

-# Blood Donors using Flask and SQLAlchemy and
+# Blood Donors using Flask and SQLAlchemy

 > This project is a web application for managing blood donors using Flask, a Python web framework, and SQLAlchemy, a Python SQL toolkit and Object-Relational Mapping (ORM) library.